Ayush2000Roy/happy-places-app/README.md

 # happy-places-app
+# Requirements
-**Requirements:** Familiar with Android Studio and its features and components.
+Familiar with Android Studio and its features and components.

 **!Under _Gradle Scripts_ in build.gradle(Module:app) add the extra dependencies which are present in the file here!
 Otherwise, many of the third party integrations won't work.**